-Tier Standard retail cost-sharing (in-network) (up to a 30-day supply) Mail order cost- sharing (up to a 30-day supply) Long-term care (LTC) cost-sharing (up to a 31-day supply) Out-of-network cost-sharing (Coverage is limited to certain situations; see Chapter 5 for details.) (up to a 30-day supply) Cost-Sharing Tier 5 (Specialty Tier - includes high cost brand and generic drugs.
-Drugs in this tier are not eligible for exceptions for payment at a lower rate.)
-25% 25% 25% 25%
+Tier Standard retail order cost sharing (in- network) (up to a 30-day supply) Standard mail order cost sharing (in- network) (up to a 30-day supply) Preferred mail order cost sharing (up to a 30-day supply) Long-term care (LTC) cost sharing (up to a 31-day supply) Out-of- network cost sharing (Coverage is limited to certain situations; see Chapter 5 for details.) (up to a 30-day supply) Cost-Sharing Tier 5 (Specialty Tier - includes high cost brand and generic drugs.
+Drugs in this tier are not eligible for exceptions for payment at a lower tier.)
+25% 25% 25% 25% 25% Cost-Sharing Tier 6 (Select Care Drugs) includes some generic and brand drugs commonly used to treat specific chronic conditions or to prevent disease (vaccines) \$0 \$0 \$0 \$0 \$0